-No. If a goalkeeper, in the act of establishing its position within the crease, initiates contact with an attacking player who is in the goal crease, and this results in an impairment of the goalkeeper's ability to defend the goal in a normal way, and a goal is scored, the goal will be disallowed.
+No. If a goalkeeper, in the act of establishing its position within the crease, initiates contact with an attacking player who is in the goal crease, and this results in an impairment of the goalkeeper's ability to defend the goal, and a goal is scored, the goal will be disallowed.
 No goal - no penalty.
 The attacking player must give ground to the goalkeeper to play its position within the goal crease.
 Rule 69.3